Deep Vein Thrombosis (DVT)

-Who are more prone?
+Who is more prone?

 There are many factors that increase the risk of developing DVT and the more the factors you possess the higher the risk.

-- Inheriting a blood clotting disorder – Many people possess the factors that can cause DVT but mostly they are asymptomatic with normal clotting of blood untill it is combined with another risk factor.
+- Inheriting a blood clotting disorder – Many people possess the factors that can cause DVT but mostly they are asymptomatic with normal clotting of blood until it is combined with another risk factor.